-In the area adjacent to the Basilica worth a visit Saint Giovanni Bosco's birthplace and Sanctuary, where the saint lived until the age of 16, the Museum of Rural Life (Museo della Civiltà Contadina dell’Ottocento), in which there are over 700 tools of rural life of the nineteenth century, and the Don Bosco Missionary Ethnological Museum, a collection of typical objects brought to Italy by Salesian missionaries returning from expeditions around the world.
+In the area adjacent to the Basilica, the Saint Giovanni Bosco's birthplace and Sanctuary, the Museum of Rural Life (Museo della Civiltà Contadina dell’Ottocento) and the Don Bosco Missionary Ethnological Museum are worth a visit.

-Even the historic centre of Castelnuovo Don Bosco is a treasure trove of beauty not to be missed.
+The historic center of Castelnuovo Don Bosco is also a treasure trove of beauties not to be missed.

 Starting from the Town Hall, via Roma, going up towards the Sanctuary of Madonna del Castello and Tower of Rivalba Castle, the first stop is to be dedicated to the grandiose Monument to Saint Giovanni Bosco.

 Nearby is the birthplace of Blessed Giuseppe Allamano.

 A few steps away we find Villa Filippello, Rivalba Palace (Palazzo dei Rivalba), and the birth house and the chapel of Saint Giuseppe Cafasso.

-The itinerary to discover Castelnuovo Don Bosco can be enriched with further stops in the pretty village of Mondonio, located at the centre of the naturalistic site of the Boschi di Muscandia, a humid green area that crosses the countryside of the Low Monferrato.
+The itinerary to discover Castelnuovo Don Bosco can be enriched with further stops in the pretty village of Mondonio, located at the center of the naturalistic site of the Muscandia Woods, a humid green area that crosses the countryside of the Lower Monferrato.

 Mondonio is today a hamlet of Castelnuovo Don Bosco but still maintains its strong identity spirit: it was a municipality until 1929, that is until the Government decided to suppress the small municipalities and aggregated Pino d'Asti and Mondonio to Castelnuovo Don Bosco.